apache/arrow-site/community.md

 We've enabled [GitHub Discussions](https://github.com/apache/arrow/discussions) for usage questions and all posts are mirrored to the <user@arrow.apache.org>
-mailing list.
+mailing list {% include mailing_list_links.html list="user" %}.
 Users are welcome to ask usage questions in either location.

 ### Stack Overflow